 ACE has an agreement with a third party, Aurora Receptions "Aurora", as our host WBT employer.
 A total of 144 hours (48 Service Periods) will be completed in Work Based Training (WBT)

 Assessment Methods:

-The following assessment methods will be used (but not limited to) during this qualification: Formative Activities, Assignments, Student Presentations, Practical Demonstrations, Written Assessments and Log Book.
+The following assessment methods will be used: Practical Demonstrations, Written Assessments and Logbook.

-After achieving SIT30816 Certificate III in Commercial Cookery, individuals could progress to SIT40516 Certificate IV in Commercial Cookery.
+After achieving SIT30821 Certificate III in Commercial Cookery, individuals could progress to SIT40521 Certificate IV in Kitchen Management.

 Outcomes: